From Bioethics Briefings

 Distributing Organs: What Is Just and Fair?

 Rationing is unavoidable in organ transplantation, so the system for allocating organs must be just and fair.
-Justice requires some rule or policy that ensures that the supply of donated organs is used wisely and consistently with what donors and their families would wish, such as giving priority to saving children’s lives, or to American citizens.
+Justice requires some rule or policy that ensures that the supply of donated organs is used wisely and consistently with what donors and their families might wish, such as giving priority to saving children’s lives, or to American citizens.
 Fairness demands that like cases be treated alike and that the allocation system be transparent, so that all who wait know why some are selected and some are not.

 There are valid questions about the justice and fairness of the current system.
 Transplant centers are the gatekeepers who decide whom they will and will not admit as transplant candidates.
 Their policies vary.
 Many nonmedical values shape their decisions, and it can be argued that some centers invoke these values in ways that are not truly just.
 Here are some examples: